Highly Cited Researchers

-Highly Cited Researchers is a list published annually by Clarivate of academic authors who have demonstrated significant and broad influence in their fields of research over the past eleven years, as demonstrated by authoring multiple highly cited publications in academic journals indexed by Web of Science.
-This list includes approximately 0.1 % of the most influential scientific researchers.
+Highly Cited Researchers is a list published annually by Clarivate of academic authors who in the past eleven years have authored multiple highly cited publications in academic journals indexed by Web of Science.
+This list includes approximately 0.1 % of the total worldwide number of scientific researchers.

 History

 The list has been published yearly since 2001.

 In 2016, Clarivate sent a congratulatory email to many researchers who had not actually received the designation.
 It was not disclosed how many researchers the congratulations were erroneously sent to.

 Over 1,000 researchers were excluded from the 2023 list in total, largely for unethical citation practices and other examples of poor academic integrity.
 Specifically, researchers affiliated with Saudi Arabian universities saw a sharp decline from the previous years' rankings in 2023.
 In April 2023, El País revealed that Saudi universities had been paying researchers to add their institution as an affiliation.
 After correction, the number of HCRs affiliated with Saudi institutions dropped by 30%.
 Following the incident, Clarivate released a statement supporting integrity in researcher affiliations.

+For the first time in eight years, 2025 saw the US win back some of its share from China.
+After dropping 7% from 2018–2024, the share of US-affiliated researchers increased 1% in 2025.
+This trend reversal was attributed by Clarivate primarily to adjustments to its methodology designed to exclude extremely prolific authorship.

 Trend analysis

-From 2001 to 2016, the percentage of HCRs affiliated with institutions from mainland China increased, reflecting the increased spending on research conducted by Chinese colleges and universities, though during this time, the number of affiliations specifically to the Chinese Academy of Sciences decreased.
+The percentage of HCRs affiliated with institutions from mainland China was only 0.1% in 2001, but by 2016 it had risen to 3.5%, reflecting the increased spending on research conducted by Chinese colleges and universities, though during this time, the number of affiliations specifically to the Chinese Academy of Sciences decreased.
+The rate of Chinese HCRs continued to increase each year until 2024, at which point 20% of all HCRs were affiliated with a Chinese institution.

+The percentage of US-affiliated HCRs reached a low of 37% in 2024; it has been steadily declining since 2018, at which time 43% of all HCRs were affiliated with a US institution.